AllstaRawR/FILFY/README.md

 - [ ] Update all currently installed mods
 - [ ] Integrate `Conflicts Check - Static`, `Conflicts Check - Dynamic`, & `SSEEdit Output` into Nexus Mods, removing them from the inlined Wabbajack files.

-#### IMPROVEMENTS
+#### 1.1.X
 - [ ] Switch to SFCO3 to remove ~100 plugins
+- [ ] Update DIALs per Elminster

+#### 1.2.X
+- [ ] Convert remaining FLs to SkyPatcher to remove 100-200 plugins
+- [ ] Update conflict resolution patches for new SkyPatcher situation and store their Source

+#### 1.3.X
+- [ ] Convert remaining FLs to SkyPatcher to remove 100-200 plugins
+- [ ] Update conflict resolution patches for new SkyPatcher situation and store their Source

+#### 1.4.X
+- [ ] Convert remaining LLs to SkyPatcher to remove 250-500 plugins
+- [ ] Update conflict resolution patches for new SkyPatcher situation and store their Source

+#### 1.5.X
+- [ ] Switch from StockGame to RootBuilder
+- [ ] Resolve CustomRace issues (Generate FaceGen, fix hair sliders, add racial options, check on hair tint)

+#### 1.6.X
+- [ ] Merge and compile w/ comments BOS swap replacers by mod to reduce file handle usage

+#### 2.0.X
 - [ ] Balance Experience scaling
-- [ ] Merge and compile w/ comments BOS swap replacers by mod to reduce file handle usage
-- [ ] Replace launch splash screen w/ an image that says something about the expected load times
+- [x] Replace launch splash screen w/ an image that says something about the expected load times
-- [ ] Create an icon for the modlist to show in the taskbar
+- [x] Create an icon for the modlist to show in the taskbar
 - [ ] Link to the Discord and to the ReadMe through the ingame Main Menu

-- [ ] Switch from StockGame to RootBuilder
-- [ ] Convert remaining FLs to SkyPatcher to remove 100-200 plugins
-- [ ] Covert remaining LLs to SkyPatcher to remove 250-500 plugins
-- [ ] Update conflict resolution patches for new SkyPatcher situation and store their Source
+#### Someday
 - [ ] Split up Ryn's-JK's-Whiterun Outskirts for Czasior
-- [ ] Resolve CustomRace issues (Generate FaceGen, fix hair sliders, add racial options, check on hair tint)
-- [ ] Update DIALs per Elminster

 ---